-- Add tutorial on working with multi-resolution sky maps. - Add sample code to test whether a sky position is in the 90% credible region. - Add sample code to find the area of the 90% credible region.
+- Remove MacPorts installation instructions. - Add tutorial on working with multi-resolution sky maps. - Add sample code to test whether a sky position is in the 90% credible region. - Add sample code to find the area of the 90% credible region.